atredennick/usses_water/README.md

 You must source the script from RStudio, rather than from command line, because we use some Rstudio-specific commands to set working directories.

 Please create an [issue](https://github.com/atredennick/usses_water/issues) if you encounter any problems.

+##	Citation information

+This work has been accepted for publication in [PeerJ](https://peerj.com/).
+It is currently in press, so for now please cite as

+>Tredennick, A.T., A.R.
+Kleinhesselink, J.B.
+Taylor, and P.B.
+Adler.
+(In press).
+Ecosystem functional response across precipitation extremes in a sagebrush steppe. *PeerJ*.